MujahidRamdhani/nest-rental-book/README.md

 ## Use Case

 - Members can borrow books with conditions
-    - [ok]  Members may not borrow more than 2 books
+    - [ ]  Members may not borrow more than 2 books
     - [ ]  Borrowed books are not borrowed by other members
     - [ ]  Member is currently not being penalized
 - Member returns the book with conditions